 \section{Experimental outlook on Lepton Flavor Universality}

-B-meson decay measurements are divided into two categories.
-One includes decay that is FCNC, which involves a transition from a b-quark to a s-quark with the emission of lepton pairs.
-These decays are heavily suppressed at tree-level and can only happen at higher order as shown in fig.~\ref{fig:1}(a).
-Therefore, to understand the dynamics of such decay processes, the new physics (NP) mediators such as leptoquarks~\cite{Hiller:2014yaa,Gripaios:2014tna,deMedeirosVarzielas:2015yxm,Barbieri:2016las} and $Z^\prime$~\cite{Altmannshofer:2014cfa,Crivellin:2015mga,Celis:2015ara,Falkowski:2015zwa} should modify their amplitudes significantly.
-The corresponding Feynman diagram involving leptoquark is shown in fig.~\ref{fig:1}(b).
-The second category includes the decays involving FCCC i.e. from a b-quark to a c-quark with the emission of leptons and neutrinos.
-These decays happen at the tree-level and thus have the large branching ratios (BR) (up to a few percent) than $b\to sll$ decays (BR $\sim 10^{-6} - 10^{-7}$).
+Since the discovery of the $b$ quark in 1977~\cite{E288:1977xhf}, large samples of $B$-hadrons have been produced at colliders such as CESR, LEP, or Tevatron.
+However, until the advent of the $B$-factories and the LHC, even with their specialized detectors and larger samples, it was not feasible to study third-generation LFUV in $B$ mesons. $B$ meson decay measurements are divided into two categories.
+One includes decay, which is FCNC and involves a transition from a $b$-quark to a $s$-quark with the emission of lepton pairs.
+These decays are heavily suppressed at the tree level due to phase space effects and can only happen at the higher order as shown in Fig.~\ref{fig:1}(a).
+Therefore, to understand the dynamics of such decay processes the NP mediators such as leptoquarks~\cite{Hiller:2014yaa,Gripaios:2014tna,deMedeirosVarzielas:2015yxm,Barbieri:2016las} and $Z^\prime$~\cite{Altmannshofer:2014cfa,Crivellin:2015mga,Celis:2015ara,Falkowski:2015zwa} should modify their amplitudes significantly.
+The corresponding Feynman diagram involving leptoquark is shown in Fig.~\ref{fig:1}(b).
+The second category includes the decays involving FCCC, i.e. from a $b$-quark to a $c$-quark with the emission of leptons and neutrinos.
+These decays happen at the tree level and thus have a large $Br$ (up to a few percent) than $b\to sl^+l^-$ decays ($Br \sim 10^{-6} - 10^{-7}$).
 Nevertheless, these decays are experimentally challenging due to the presence of neutrinos in the final state.
-Unfolding the true nature of neutrinos may pave a clear way to a more unified theory of physics.
-These searches have already been performed by the LHCb, BaBaR and Belle collaborations.
+Unfolding the true nature of neutrinos may pave a clear way to a unified theory of physics.